medianeuroscience/nipype_repro/README.md

 # Reproducing FSL's fMRI Data Analysis via Nipype: Relevance, Challenges, and Solutions

 This is the MNL repository for the study _Reproducing FSL's fMRI Data Analysis via Nipype: Relevance, Challenges, and Solutions_
-You can also find Google Slides walking through the process here [https://drive.google.com/drive/folders/1isZCz_YIFPb6u75GOcCM814hZi7kI_gB]
+You can also find the Google Slides tutorial here [https://drive.google.com/drive/folders/1isZCz_YIFPb6u75GOcCM814hZi7kI_gB]

 ## Set-ups